- About Homelessness

 - Ramping Up Rapid Re-Housing Series

 • Continue Progress.
-We are within striking distance of reaching VA’s goal of ending homelessness among veterans by 2015.
-Between 2011 and 2012, veteran homelessness fell by more than 7 percent.
+We are within striking distance of reaching VA’s goal of ending homelessness among veterans by the end of 2015.
+Between 2009 and 2013, veteran homelessness fell by more than 24 percent.
 VA has used increased resources in recent years to work with its local partners and HUD to bring its response to scale and to operate a variety of programs to meet each veteran’s individual needs.

 o Cost-Effectiveness.
 A number of studies have demonstrated that permanent supportive housing, such as that provided by HUD-VASH, is a cost-effective approach that helps people who have intensive needs maintain stable housing.
 SSVF builds upon the proven, cost-efficient models implemented by the main homeless assistance system to prevent homelessness in the first place or to rapidly place veterans and/or their families back into housing, thus reducing shelter and other emergency services costs.

-• I hope we can count on you to work with your colleagues on the Appropriations Committee to ensure that the final FY 2014 VA Appropriations Act provides a funding level of $1.4 billion for VA’s homeless programs, including $300 million for the SSVF program, in order to ensure that no veteran is homeless in America by 2015.
+• I hope we can count on you to work with your colleagues to ensure that the final FY 2015 VA funding legislation provides $1.641 billion for VA’s homeless programs, including $500 million for the SSVF program, in order to ensure that no veteran is homeless in America by the end of 2015.